-Site Supervisors and Advisory Board Members, along with current students and program graduates, are also called upon to review the mission statement and program objectives.
-Input from these key stakeholders is used to modify the mission statement and program objectives.
+Site Supervisors and Advisory Board Members, along with current students and program graduates, were are also called upon to review and provide feedback on the revised department mission statement and program objectives.
+Input from these key stakeholders was used to modify the mission statement and program objectives.